 Repsol Oil & Gas Malaysia Ltd. and Repsol Oil & Gas Malaysia (PM3) Ltd., the Group's operating subsidiaries in Malaysia, have received notifications from the Inland Revenue Board (IRB) in respect of the years 2007, 2008 and 2011 questioning, primarily, the deductibility of certain costs.
-These proceedings are being heard at an administrative instance before court hearing.
+The aforementioned actions have resulted in a reconciliation agreement currently pending ratification by the tax court, under which Respol subsidiaries will receive a refund of the taxes initially retained by the IRB."